-- District School Board Ontario North East for the Northeast cooperative - Thunder Bay Catholic District School Board for the Northwest cooperative - Conseil scolaire public du Grand Nord de l'Ontario for the French cooperative
+- District School Board Ontario North East for the Northeast cooperative - Thunder Bay Catholic District School Board for the Northwest cooperative - Conseil scolaire public du Grand Nord de l'Ontario for the French cooperative as deferred revenue to be used for future Northern Adjustment expenses.
+Where applicable, all non-lead school boards' expenses must equal their revenue from the lead board, returning any unspent funding to the lead board.

 Funding is administered by the three regional cooperatives and supports 22 district school boards and three school authorities.
 The lead school boards are responsible for distributing funding in a manner that supports all school boards contained within their respective cooperative.
-The lead boards must report any unspent funds as deferred revenue to be used for future Northern Adjustment expenses.
-Where applicable, all non-lead school boards' expenses must equal their revenue from the lead board, returning any unspent funding to the lead board.
+The lead school boards must report any unspent funds